Nate Landman: Atlanta Falcons

 Landman signed with the Atlanta Falcons as an undrafted free agent on 2 May 2022.
 He made the Falcons' initial 53-man roster out of training camp.
 He was released on 10 December 2022, and re-signed to the practice squad.
 As a rookie, he appeared in seven games in the 2022 season.
-He signed a reserve/future contract on 9 January 2023.
+Landman signed a reserve/future contract with the Falcons on 9 January 2023.
 In the 2023 season, he appeared in 16 games and made 14 starts.
 He finished with two sacks, 110 total tackles (66 solo), one interception, three passes defended, and three forced fumbles.

 On 16 September 2024, Landman was placed on injured reserve.
-On October 12, 2024, Landman came off injured reserve and was activated to the 53-man roster.
+On 12 October, Landman came off injured reserve and was activated to the 53-man roster.

 Los Angeles Rams

-On March 18, 2025, Landman signed a one-year deal with the Los Angeles Rams.
+On 18 March 2025, Landman signed a one-year contract with the Los Angeles Rams.
 He was named a starting inside linebacker to begin the season.
 In Week 1 against the Houston Texans, he forced a fumble, had 10 tackles, and earned NFC Defensive Player of the Week honors.

+On 22 November 2025, Landman signed a three-year, $22.5 million contract extension with the Rams.